-Notation key IE is used in the CRF 5.B.1.b for entire period 1990 - 2019.
+Notation key IE is used in the CRF 5.B.1.b for entire period 1990 - 2021.
 Allocation in the CRF 5.B.1.a and NK explanation are included in the cell comments, and this information should be visible in the Reporting Table 5.B Sectoral Background Data for Waste.

 Emissions of NH3 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020 Submission to the Convention on Longrange Transboundary Air Pollution'.
+Emissions for the year 2021 were not available at the time of inventory preparation, thus they were calculated using the same methodology as emissions until 2020, in accordance with the methodology of EMEP/EEA Guidebook, 2019.